Multitude (album)

-Multitude is the third album by Belgian musician Stromae.
-It was released through Mosaert on 4 March 2022.
-It is his first studio album following his hiatus and since Racine carrée in 2013.
-The first single, "Santé", was released on 15 October 2021.
-Multitude also includes various music styles from different cultures, as seen in "Santé" and "L'enfer".
-During an interview with TF1, he stated that his album was influenced by the frequent travelling he and his mother would do.
+Multitude is the third studio album by Belgian musician Stromae, released through Mosaert on 4 March 2022.
+It is Stromae's first album since Racine carrée in 2013.
+Multitude includes various music styles from different cultures, as seen in "Santé" and "L'enfer".

 Singles

-"Santé" was released as the lead single on 15 October 2021, accompanied with a music video.
+"Santé" was released as the lead single on 15 October 2021, accompanied by a music video.

 "L'enfer" was released as the second single on 9 January 2022 after he performed it live during an interview on TF1.

 "Fils de joie" was released as the third single on 23 June 2022.

 A duet version of "Mon amour" with Camila Cabello was released as the fourth single on 27 July 2022.